-The Brandywine Site has historically received and stored CCRs produced at GenOn's Morgantown and Chalk Point Generating Stations.
-CCR transferred to the Brandywine Site has been offloaded and stored in the currently operational Phase 2 area (Phase 2A).
-During this reporting period from December 1, 2019 to December 1, 2020, GenOn has fully implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust resulting from GenOn operations at the Morgantown plant and the Brandywine site.
+CCRs transferred to the Brandywine Site are currently offloaded and stored in the operational area of Phase 2A.
+During this reporting period from December 1, 2020 to December 1, 2021, GenOn has fully implemented the measures described in the Initial CCR Fugitive Dust Control Plan to control all sources of CCR fugitive dust resulting from GenOn's operations at the Morgantown and Chalk Point Generating Stations and the Brandywine Site.
+GenOn has not received any citizen input or complaints during this reporting period, and thus no corrective measures have been required to be implemented.